 Thankfully, advanced surgical techniques have allowed men to go shirtless at the beach again.
 A day procedure incorporating Vaser liposuction can easily remove the glandular tissue and fat that surrounds the enlarged chest.

-Only a light sedation and local anaesthetic is needed before a tiny cannula is inserted into the chest.
+Only a light sedation and local anaesthetic are needed before a tiny cannula is inserted into the chest.
 Ultrasound energy is transmitted through the cannula to break down the tough fibrous tissue and tiny incisions are made to remove the gland and any excess fat.
 Patients can walk out of the surgery on the same day and complete recovery is only two or three days.

 As the gland is completely removed, patients can be reassured that embarrassing man boobs will never return.